Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Introduction

 \section{Introduction}

-Supermassive black holes (SMBHs) are typically found at the heart of galaxies \citep{Kormendy-1, Magorrian-1}.
+Supermassive black holes (SMBHs) are typically found at the heart of galaxies \citep{a, b}.
 Most of them, however, remain inactive and elusive to observation because they are not actively feeding on surrounding material.
-But occasionally, a violent process known as a tidal disruption event (TDE) reveals their presence whenever a star is accidentally nudged within the tidal disruption radius, where the black hole's tidal forces overwhelm the star's self-gravity, tearing it apart completely \citep{Hills, Rees}, or even only partially \citep{Miles} as in shallower encounters.
-Estimates suggest that only one event occurs every $10^4$ to $10^5$ years per galaxy \citep{Magorrian-2, Wang, Stone}, but when they do happen, they offer a unique opportunity to probe the otherwise hidden population of dormant black holes.
+But occasionally, a violent process known as a tidal disruption event (TDE) reveals their presence whenever a star is accidentally nudged within the tidal disruption radius, where the black hole's tidal forces overwhelm the star's self-gravity, tearing it apart completely \citep{c, d}, or even only partially \citep{e} as in shallower encounters.
+Estimates suggest that only one event occurs every $10^4$ to $10^5$ years per galaxy \citep{f, g, h}, but when they do happen, they offer a unique opportunity to probe the otherwise hidden population of dormant black holes.

-The earliest attempts to make sense of TDEs go back to the classic works of \citet{Lacy}, \citet{Rees} and \citet{Phinney}.
+The earliest attempts to make sense of TDEs go back to the classic works of Lacy \textit{et al.} \citep{i}, Rees \citep{d} and Phinney \citep{j}.
 These early models posited a simple scenario in which a star on a nearly parabolic orbit is entirely disrupted, leaving behind a cloud of debris that settles into a wide distribution of orbits.
-About half of these stellar debris remain gravitationally bound and gradually return to the black hole, producing bright flares that can temporarily outshine the entire host galaxy \citep{Ulmer}.
+About half of these stellar debris remain gravitationally bound and gradually return to the black hole, producing bright flares that can temporarily outshine the entire host galaxy \citep{k}.
 The rate at which the debris falls back, known as the fallback rate, is governed by the energy distribution at pericenter and follows a characteristic scaling law of $\dot{M}_{\mathrm{fb}} \propto t^{-5/3}$.
-More sophisticated semi-analytic treatments \citep{Kosovichev, Diener, Ivanov} and hydrodynamic simulations \citep{Evans, Laguna, Lodato, Ramirez-Ruiz, Guillochon-1} later provided detail and confirmed that this power-law decay is somewhat robust.
+More sophisticated semi-analytic treatments \citep{l, m, n} and early hydrodynamic simulations \citep{o, p, q, r} later provided detail, elucidating how a $t^{-5/3}$ fallback scaling can arise from the debris energy distribution in idealized, complete disruptions, while also showing that the temporal behavior of the fallback rate depends sensitively on stellar structure and encounter parameters.